cockroachdb/docs/v23.1/full-text-search.md

 This `TSVECTOR` consists of the lexemes `get`, `internet`, and `tree`.
 Normalization removes the following from the input:

-- Suffixes.
+- Derivatives of words, which are reduced using a [stemming](https://en.wikipedia.org/wiki/Stemming) algorithm.
 In this example, "trees" is normalized to `tree`.
 - *Stop words*.
 These are words that are considered not useful for indexing and searching, based on the [text search configuration](#text-search-configuration).
 This example does not specify a configuration, and `english` is used by default.
 "How", "do", "on", and "the" are identified as stop words.
 - Punctuation and capitalization.
-- Duplicates.

 The output also indicates the position of each lexeme in the document.
 For example, "tree" is the third word.